hetalang/heta-specifications/index.md

 This creates a component that can be described by number and sets the initial value 0.01 at the same line.

 ## Current state and implementation
-Currently the version **v0.2.0** of the standard is published on Github-pages <https://hetalang.github.io/>
+Currently the standard is published on Github-pages <https://hetalang.github.io/>

 A series of tools supporting Heta language has been developed:
 - Syntax highlighting VSCode: [heta-highlight-vscode](https://github.com/insysbio/heta-highlight-vscode) (published on GitHub )
 - Syntax highlighting Atom editor: [heta-highlight-atom](https://github.com/insysbio/heta-highlight-atom) (published on GitHub)
-- JavaScript framework with Heta support has been developed and tested: qs3p-js v0.4.2 (will be published soon)
+- JavaScript framework with Heta support has been developed and tested: qs3p-js v0.4.3 (will be published soon)

 The examples of Heta-based QSP platforms with CI/CD capabilitiew are shared on gitlab:
 - <https://github.com/insysbio/heta-case-mini>